Blog

 Let’s assume you decide to hire a part-time community manager to get your space up and running.
 You’ll expect to pay around $400 to $1,000 a week depending on hours worked and wage.

-11. Coworking management software
+11. Coworking space software

 Most software is priced as a monthly or annual subscription starting at around $200/mo.
 At Optix, we charge a monthly subscription based on number of members and number of locations.
 The pricing is designed to be flexible and scale with you as you grow.